akhesaCaro/akhesaCaro.github.io/generics.md

 ## Generics as an architecture design

-As we saw earlier, using `Generics` naturally made us separate the domain types from the interface ones.
+As we saw earlier, using `Generics` naturally made us separate the domain from the interface.
 In our case `Product` and `ProductDB`.

 Interfaces are somehow contracts with the outside world.
 Sometimes we have the control on them, sometimes we don't.
 It will be easier to control a database than an API client, for instance.